charlie-galb/CV/README.md

 #### Makers Academy (September to December 2020)

-An intensive 16-week bootcamp with a focus on the following skills and technologies:
+An intensive 16-week bootcamp with a focus on Test-Driven Development and Object-Oriented Programming.

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, Sinatra
-- JavaScript, React, React Native
-- RSpec, Jasmine, Capybara, Jest, Cypress

 #### University of Glasgow (2007 to 2011)